Common Quartz Worktop Mistakes Bedford Homeowners Should Avoid

 Request an itemised quote and do not commit until you have one.
 Check that it covers material, templating, fabrication, all cut-outs, edge profiles, delivery and installation.
 Ask specifically about anything that is not listed.

 At Precious Marble we provide fully itemised quotes as standard.
 Every line is transparent and there are no hidden costs waiting for you on installation day.
-If you are ready to see what your project will cost you can request a free quartz worktop quote for your Bedford kitchen and we will walk you through the full breakdown.
+If you are ready to see what your project will cost you can request a free quote for quartz worktops in Bedford and we will walk you through the full breakdown.

 Mistake 6: Choosing the Wrong Thickness